St Juliot Church, Cornwall

 HERITAGE HIGHLIGHTS: Two ancient wayside crosses

-The beautiful country church of St Juliot was the setting for one of literature's great romances.
-In 1867 the medieval church of St Julitta was in poor condition, and in dire need of restoration.
+The beautiful country church in the Cornish hamlet of St Juliot was the setting for one of literature's great romances.
+In 1867 the medieval church, dedicated to St Julitta, was in poor condition, and in dire need of restoration.
 The rector called upon an architect from Dorchester, Dorset, named John Hicks to survey the church and draw up plans for its restoration.

 The Thomas Hardy Connection